michaelborn/ITB2020-CBElasticsearch-talk/README.md

 )
 ```

+### Index Migrations

+When the time comes to update an Elasticsearch index due to new fields, changes to field types, or removal of old fields, you will need to perform a "migration" to convert data accurately from the old format to the new.
+Here's the general flow [Eric Peterson](https://twitter.com/_elpete) uses and recommends when migrating an index to a new mapping configuration:

+1. create a new index with the new config.
+The config lives in the migration to keep track of changes.
+2. Reindex data from the old index to the new index.
+3. Simultaneously swap any alias(es) from the old index to the new index.

 ### Reindexing

-If you need to make any serious updates to an Elasticsearch index, you'll need to reindex it.
-Basically, ES isn't great for mass updates of documents and/or changing document field types.
+If you need to make any serious updates to an Elasticsearch index, you'll need to "reindex" it.
+Basically, Elasticsearch isn't great for mass updates of documents and/or changing document field types.
+(Remember that Elasticsearch is not a database?
+Here's where Elasticsearch requires a bit more work than a relational DB.
+The pros still outweigh the cons.)

-For this, you'll need to create a new index and reindex (e.g. "pour") the documents from the old index into the new.
+To reindex means to create a new index and basically pour the documents from the old index into the new.

 ```js
 getInstance( "Client@CBelasticsearch" ).reindex( "books", "books" );
 ```

-### Index Migrations

-1. create a new index with the new config.
-The config lives in the migration to keep track of changes.
-2. Reindex data from the old index to the new index.
-3. Simultaneously swap and alias from the old index to the new index.

 ### Deleting an Index